aauroraaborealisrs/JSFE2023Q4/tstest.md

 ### Access external libraries from TypeScript

 This module was interesting and useful.
 I was aware of the existence of modules and understood the principle of their operation, but I had never worked with them or created them myself before.
 Now it's clearer how to export modules.
 I was particularly surprised by the ability to export the entire module into a single variable at first, but in practice, it turned out to be very convenient.
 In the future, I will often need to use them in practice, so I am grateful to this module for finally starting to work with it.

+### Organize code using TypeScript namespaces

+This module was also engaging and informative.
+While I had previously encountered the concept of namespaces in languages like C, I didn't fully grasp their purpose.
+This module clarified things for me, especially with the comparison table between modules and namespaces.
+Namespaces seem like an interesting and visually clear way to organize code into logical parts, but from the articles in the module, I learned that it's better to use modules and avoid mixing modules and namespaces in the same project.